johnalison/obsidian-notes/Input/Books/Progressive Myths.md

 "Publication bias makes it difficult to assess the reality and magnitude of any effect in psycology"

-"Most of the humanities are extremely unreliable to teh point of uselessness".
+"Most of the humanities are extremely unreliable to the point of uselessness".